Young SEEDer Internship (YSI)

 - Self-motivated team players who enjoy working in a fast-paced environment

 - Adaptable, creative, decisive and resilient, and demonstrate good interpersonal and communication skills

-The Application window for Young SEEDer Internship (YSI) is currently open till 15 April 2022.
+The application window for Young SEEDer Internship 2023 is now closed.

 Apply online and interact with JIM!
 Our very own AI recruiter.
 Complete all online assessments: Coding Challenge, Cognitive & Behavioural Assessments